-If equipped with reverse tilt mirrors and memory seats, the passenger and/or driver mirror tilts to a preselected position when the vehicle is in R (Reverse).
+If equipped with memory seats, the passenger and/or driver mirror tilts to a preselected position when the vehicle is in R (Reverse).
 This allows the curb to be seen when parallel parking.

-The mirror(s) may move from their tilted position when:
+The mirror(s) return to the original position when:

-- The vehicle is shifted out of R (Reverse), or remains in R (Reverse) for about 30 seconds. - The vehicle is turned off. - The vehicle is driven in R (Reverse) above a set speed.
+- The vehicle is shifted out of R (Reverse), or remains in R (Reverse) for about 30 seconds. - The ignition is turned off. - The vehicle is driven in R (Reverse) above a set speed.

-To turn this feature on or off, see Vehicle Personalization $\Rightarrow$ 137.
+To turn this feature on or off, see Vehicle Personalization ⇒ 152.